karledenstal/SKSE-Template/README.md

 - [CommonLibSSE NG](https://github.com/CharmedBaryon/CommonLibSSE-NG)
   - _automatically downloaded using vcpkg integration of CMake_

+Also sets up CMake to compile all header & source files in the `src/` folder.
+Just specify what files that should be included in `cmake/headerlist.cmake` & `cmake/sourcelist.cmake`.
+Don't forget to add all new files you create to those two files or they won't be compiled!

 > Because this uses CommonLibSSE NG, it supports Skyrim SSE, AE, GOG, and VR!

 ## What does it do?